 The client will identify the most distressing image of the traumatic event (like a photograph) and the negative beliefs associated with that memory.
-Positive beliefs, as a goal, also may be included in this phase.
-The client and therapist will discuss the VOC (validity of cognitions), which identifies how realistic their negative beliefs really are.
+Positive beliefs, as a goal, may also be included in this phase.
+The client and therapist will discuss the validity of cognitions (VOC), which identifies how realistic their negative beliefs really are.

 Often the VOC is skipped when working with children, since they may have a difficult time with this abstract concept (Gomez, 2012; Parnell, 2013).
-They will also identify the SUDs (subjective units of disturbance), which is a subjective measurement of how distressing the memory is.
+They will also identify the subjective units of disturbance (SUD), which is a subjective measurement of how distressing the memory is.

 The SUD will be measured again later in the process, and this is how the therapist will be able to identify how the client is progressing in treatment.
-Safety protocols are discussed in this phase (identifying a safe place, wise person, etc.) that the client can later mentally call up during the fourth phase.
+Safety protocols (identifying a safe place, wise person, etc.) that the client can later mentally call up during the fourth phase are discussed in this phase.

 This is when the safety protocols may come into play; if the client starts feeling distressed by their memories, they can “bring in” a wise person, spirit animal, or another avatar to help soothe them and help them safely navigate their memory.

-The fifth phase is the installation phase, where the VOC (validity of cognitions) is again addressed, to replace negative self-beliefs with more positive ones (Shapiro, 2002; Shapiro, 2007).
+The fifth phase is the installation phase, when the VOC is again addressed, to replace negative self-beliefs with more positive ones (Shapiro, 2002; Shapiro, 2007).